Authored interface standard

 Density, focus, validation, and dark mode handled as one system.

-Long labels, compressed rows, and overlay states hold together without visual drift or improvised fixes.
+Translated labels, compressed rows, and dense metadata hold together without improvised truncation or decorative rescue work.

 Interactive demo